Passengers trapped inside submerged subway as deadly floods sweep central China - KVIA

 More than 100,000 people have so far been evacuated from low-lying areas of the city, with thousands of emergency personnel deployed to assist in the effort, according to state-run media.

-All of the bodies recovered were taken from the city’s subway system, according to authorities.
+All of the bodies recovered were taken from the city’s subway system, according to provincial authorities.

+Chinese President Xi Jinping addressed the flooding on Wednesday morning, calling the flood control situation “very severe” and ordering authorities to “prioritize the safety of people’s lives and properties,” state news agency Xinhua reported.

-Footage broadcast by state news agency Xinhua and shared widely online shows passengers in Zhengzhou trapped inside a flooded subway car, packed tightly together as the water climbs higher.
+Footage broadcast by Xinhua and shared widely online shows passengers in Zhengzhou trapped inside a flooded subway car, packed tightly together as the water climbs higher.
 Outside the window, dark floodwater rips past, surging down the subway tracks.

+Many of those trapped posted calls for help on social media, according to screenshots widely shared on social media and statements from the Henan fire department.

+“The water inside the carriage has reached chest-levels!
+I already can’t speak anymore, please help!” wrote one woman, who went by the name Xiaopei.

-The city’s subway system, which contains seven lines and 153 stations, suspended all operations after the incident, according to provincial authorities.
+The city’s subway system, which contains seven lines and 153 stations, suspended all operations after the incident, said provincial authorities.

-More than 160 trains also stopped service in the city’s railway station, stranding a large number of passengers, according to Xinhua.

 The heavy rains also caused power outages across the city.
-One hospital in Zhengzhou, housing nearly 10,000 patients including more than 600 in critical condition, faced an hours-long blackout Tuesday.

-Though the rains have since eased, problems are likely to persist, as dams and reservoirs reach capacity.
-In the early hours of Wednesday morning, the Guojiaju dam near the city collapsed, according to public broadcaster CCTV.

-And in Yichun county, a brigade of the Chinese military raced to blast a dam and divert the floods at the request of county authorities, according to state-run media CGTN.
+One hospital, housing nearly 10,000 patients, faced a complete blackout Tuesday, with social media photos showing its first floor submerged in water.

+On Weibo, a user said the power outage has cut off ventilators in intensive care units at the First Affiliated Hospital of Zhengzhou University.
+She said her father had to rely on medical workers to manually pump oxygen into his lungs, and pleaded with authorities to restore electricity at the facility.

+The state-run People’s Daily later confirmed the blackout at the hospital, where it said over 600 critically ill patients needed to be transferred.
+By Wednesday morning, power supply had been resumed at the ICU rooms, the newspaper said.

+Other surrounding cities were also impacted.
+In Gongyi, at least four were confirmed dead and more than 20,000 people relocated, state media reported Wednesday.

-More than 6,000 firefighters, and nearly 2,000 members of the police and Chinese military, have been deployed for search and rescue operations, according to CGTN.
+More than 6,000 firefighters, and nearly 2,000 members of the police and Chinese military, have been deployed for search and rescue operations across disaster hit areas, according to CGTN.
 Footage from the ground shows soldiers and emergency teams rescuing residents on rafts and clearing toppled power lines.

+Though the rains have since eased, problems are likely to persist, as dozens of dams and reservoirs have breached warning levels.

+There were conflicting reports about the status of the Guojiazui dam near Zhengzhou, with state broadcaster CGTN initially announcing that it had collapsed at 1:30 a.m. on Wednesday, before later appearing to walk back its reporting.
+A statement from the Ministry of Emergency Management also said the dam had broken, according to a screenshot cited by the state-run China Daily.
+However, that line has also since been removed.

+Xinhua reported on Wednesday afternoon that “a large section of the downstream slope of the dam has crumbled, but the dam itself has not collapsed.”

+In the city of Luoyang west of Zhengzhou, Chinese military personnel raced to blast a dam and divert the floods on Tuesday night at the request of county authorities.
+Heavy rains had caused a 20-meter (65 foot) breach in the dam, which authorities said “may collapse at any time,” according to a statement from the Central Theater Command of the People’s Liberation Army.

 Though flooding during the summer months is an annual occurrence in parts of China, recent record breaking rains have alarmed scientists and officials, raising questions as to whether the country is prepared to deal with more extreme and unpredictable weather.